profan/XenkoByteSized/README.md

  * Raising/Lowering terrain (Left/Middle Mouse)
  * Smoothing terrain (Shift + Left Mouse)
  * Leveling terrain (Ctrl + Left Mouse)
+ * Dropping orbs on the terrain (Spacebar)

-(scrollwheel to change marker radius for the above)
+(scrollwheel to change marker radius for terrain)

 Can also be observed in the same scene